-I have come to accept and love being “imperfect” I’ve said it a buttload of times, but whenever we look at the mirror, we will always find something to pick on.
+I have come to accept and love being “imperfect” I’ve said it a buttload of times but whenever we look in the mirror, we will always find something to pick on.
 It’s inevitable.
 It’s like our default is to inspect ourselves.
 Mine usually goes along the line of

 “fuck, I’m gaining weight again.” or “fuck, I wish I don’t have these flabby arms, pudgy stomach and/or stretch marks here and there,” and it sometimes gets to a point that it’s upsetting because you hide in a shell — ashamed of your body.
 After some time, I redirected that line of thinking into something more positive, accepting and enthusiastic.
 I have come to accept that these things are natural and just part of life; it is a proof that we are living, breathing, human beings.
 So now, whenever I see my stretch marks, or my stomach, or my gap or any other insecurities I have, I just say “Well, look at those tiger stripes.
 They look so awesome.”

 It’s VITAL to take care of yourself.
-Yes, it’s your life and you’re allowed to do with it however your heart desires but at the end of the day, you have to remember that, cliche as it may sound, we only have one life and one body.
-We should treat it as a vessel that needs to be filled by all good things — and that includes taking care of yourself 360 — nutrition, rest, knowledge, spirituality, etc. It is also not only internal but also external.
-If you fill your life with negative people or with people whose mission is just to take you down, then there’s a higher possibility that you will actually feel these things about yourself and live such unhappy and unfulfilled life.
-Cut these negative things off your life, you don’t need them.
+Yes, it’s your life and you’re allowed to do with it however your heart desires but at the end of the day, you have to remember that, cliché as it may sound, we only have one life and one body.
+We should treat it as a vessel that needs to be filled by all good things and that includes taking care of yourself 360 degrees — nutrition, rest, knowledge, growth, love, spirituality, etc. It is also not only internal but also external.
+If you fill your life with negative people or with people whose mission is just to take you down, then there’s a higher possibility that these negative things will manifest in your life making you unhappy and unfulfilled.
+Cut these negative things off your life; you don’t need them.

 Moving away and being on my own was one of my best decisions.
-Going back to another sandpit state wasn’t really part of my plan after I graduated, or at least not for a year after I got enough experience locally but due to my sister’s insistence with my parents, the plan got pushed back much sooner — and thankfully, I haven’t regretted it.
-I wouldn’t say life is glamorous, but I have learned so much since moving away.
-I have come out of my bubble and I developed a stronger character.
-I say to you, if you were given a chance to move away to somewhere new, and start a somewhat new life, TAKE IT.
+Going back to another sandpit state wasn’t really part of my plan after I graduated or at least not for a year after I got enough experience locally, but plans changed and it was pushed back much sooner.
+Thankfully, I haven’t regretted it.
+I wouldn’t say my life is glamorous now but I have learned and grew so much since moving away.
+I have come out of my bubble and I would say that I have a stronger character.
+I say to you, if you were given a chance to move away to somewhere new, and start a new life, TAKE IT.
 You will not regret new experiences and new challenges, I can assure you that.

 Knowing yourself is the first step to being confident about yourself.
 Along with moving away, another of my best decisions in life is having tons of alone time where I get to know what fuels me, what ticks me off, what makes me get a good night’s rest, what makes me feel something.
 Knowing your own inner workings is very powerful because you are acting on your own terms.
-You’re not becoming an impostor to somebody’s image, or being a sheep to a crowd’s standards.
-I spent a good chunk of my first few months in Dubai like that — just trying to get to know myself in a new city and I have to admit that it was uncomfortable at times and can even drive you nuts being alone in your thoughts but after all those extraneous hours, you will discover something else about yourself.
+You’re not becoming an impostor to somebody’s image or being a sheep to a crowd’s standards.
+I spent a good chunk of my first few months in Dubai like that — just trying to get to know myself in a new city and I have to admit that it was uncomfortable for the first few times and can even drive you nuts being alone in your thoughts for a long time, but you will discover something else about yourself.